Allan Lard

 Allan Edward Lard (August 6, 1866 – January 22, 1946) was an American golfer who competed in the 1904 Summer Olympics.

+Career

 He was born in Lexington, Kentucky.
 In 1904, Lard was part of the American team which won the bronze medal.
 He finished sixth in this competition.
 In the individual competition, he finished 29th in the qualification and was eliminated in the second round of the match play.
 Lard won the North and South Amateur in 1907 and 1908.